 Often referred as stress fractures, they have ended careers (Yao Ming of the Houston Rockets), sidelined young players in their rookie season (Mo Bamba of the Orlando Magic), dashed Olympic hopes (British marathoner Paula Radcliffe), and forced Rumer Willis to bow out of Dancing with the Stars Live Tour.

-Professional and amateur athletes put their bodies through intense training and repetitive movements in their efforts to master their craft.
+put their bodies through intense training and repetitive movements in their efforts to master their craft.
 That dedication can get them to the top of their game, but that consistent stress can also create wear and tear of muscles, bones, tendons, and ligaments.

 What Is a Stress Fracture?

 A stress fracture is an overuse injury, which is often the result of increasing the amount or intensity of an activity too quickly, resulting in microscopic tears in the bone.

 Intensifying your training to prepare for a big race or having more playing time in a basketball game are examples of what can create stress fractures, but there are other causes:

 - Improper equipment, such as running in worn shoes